How to become a PASS Leader

 - Have a schedule which allows them to attend lectures for the class for which they plan to be an PASS leader, or in other cases meet with the faculty;

-- Do not have a conduct record, and who demonstrate professionalism with the Undergraduate Studies staff, their peers, and their students.
+- Do not have a conduct record, and who demonstrate professionalism with faculty, staff and their peers.

-complete the application and upload all required documents.
 We hire PASS leaders on an as-needed basis, typically prior to the start of each semester.
-For more information, please contact program coordinator Matt Harris at email@example.com.
+For more information, please contact the PASS program at email@example.com